emortlock/tailwind-react-ui/README.md

 ---

-Tailwind React UI provides ready built components that make use of the [Tailwind CSS](https://tailwindcss.com/) framework.
+Tailwind React UI provides ready built components that make use of [Tailwind CSS](https://tailwindcss.com/) utility framework.

 If you're unfamiliar with the concepts behind Tailwind you can get an overview at https://tailwindcss.com/docs/what-is-tailwind: